majiinB/Heron-wellnest-notification/README.md

-# Heron Wellnest Chat Bot API
+# Heron Wellnest Notification API

-A real-time chat microservice for the Heron Wellnest platform.
-This service provides endpoints for managing chat sessions and messages between students and an AI-powered wellbeing bot, with support for encrypted message storage and asynchronous bot response handling via Pub/Sub.
+Notification microservice for the Heron Wellnest platform.
+This service provides authenticated endpoints for students to fetch and manage notifications, plus an internal endpoint for secure notification ingestion from Pub/Sub or internal services.

 ## 📋 Table of Contents